learn-co-curriculum/sinatra-restful-routes-readme/README.md

 The internet would be a really confusing place without a convention for how to handle URLS - to delete a Facebook post might be www.facebook.com/delete-this-wallpost, but Twitter might be www.twitter.com/remove-this-tweet.
 Without a specific convention to follow, it would be hard to create new content, edit content, and delete it.
 RESTful routes provides a design pattern that allows for easy data manipulation.
 It's nicer for users and nicer for developers to have everything consistent.

-A RESTful route is a route that provides mapping between HTTP verbs (get post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
+A RESTful route is a route that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
 Instead of relying solely on the URL to indicate what site to visit, a RESTful route also depends on the HTTP verb __and__ the URL.

 What this means is that when your application receives an HTTP request, it introspects on that request and identifies the HTTP method and URL,connects that with a corresponding controller action that has that method and URL, executes the code in that action, and determines which response gets sent back to the client.
 We don't need to worry about how the mechanics of the pattern matching occurs, just that it does happen.